Mac user reports on 802.11n Cards, Bases/Routers

 Bought the latest Buffalo N-finiti (WZR2-G300N, $99 at Circuit City), not the dual band one, but the N-version.
 Web site says it supports Draft N version 2.

 I have a mixed network (802.11N and 802.11G clients) with a N-enabled macbook pro and 3 windows notebooks.
-(Performance (and range) is reduced if any device on the network isn't 802.11N mode-Mike) I don't have a good test suite but I did go to speakeasy.net and ran their tests (I have comcast cable).
+(Performance (and range) is reduced if any device on the network isn't 802.11N mode.)
+I don't have a good test suite but I did go to speakeasy.net and ran their tests (I have comcast cable).
 After I installed the router I had a really slow connection with my Macbook Pro 802.11n with WPA/TKIP encryption.
 Speakeasy showed only 650kbps upload and download.
 I also have an 802.11a access point.
 When I connected to it I had download of 15-18Mbps and upload of 1.5Mbps.

 I switched the encryption on the buffalo tech router to mixed WPA/WPA2 TKIP/AES.
 This time the speakeasy test using 802.11n matched the 802.11a results of 15-18Mbps download, 1.5Mbps upload.